 Granting EU citizens and their family members applying for settled status the right to appeal the refusal to grant settled status.

 Provide an opportunity to amend the current rules on access to benefits and the coordination of social security for EU citizens.

+Try to avoid bullet points/lists.
+You have included a number of points here but no discussion of any of the points?
+Which are the most relevant to the aims of the dissertation or you point you are trying to make in relation to the Immigration Act?

-It is also argued that the bill paves the way for a new ballistic immigration system.
-In addition Priti Patel said that such a system would encourage migrants to seek employment outside of London and the South-East.
-In addition, the government plans to tighten penalties for foreign criminals who enter the country, thereby violating the deportation order.
+It is also argued – source(s)that the bill paves the way for a new ballistic immigration system – meaning?.
+In addition Priti Patel – who is she?
+We know, but you should include her official title said that such a system would encourage migrants to seek employment outside of London and the South-East.
+In addition, the government plans to tighten penalties - expand for foreign criminals who enter the country, thereby violating the deportation order.
 The law will increase the maximum penalty for foreign offenders who return to the UK in violation of a deportation order.
-However, it is not yet clear exactly how much the punishment will be tightened, and whether this issue is really a burning issue for the United Kingdom.
+However, it is not yet clear exactly how much the punishment will be tightened, and whether this issue is really a burning issue for the United Kingdom. ?

-For the Windrush generation, the Windrush Compensation Scheme (Expenditure) Bill provide a legal basis for the existing compensation system for Commonwealth citizens.
-It is worth noting that at the moment, with a majority of minus 43, the government is unlikely to be able to pass any of the above laws.
-However, it is quite possible that the government receive a majority in the upcoming elections and take a course on the implementation of the announced measures.
+For the Windrush generation – a brief explanation or footnote as to the meaning of the term windrush generation is needed.
+This will provide some context as to the impact of the law/policy relevant to the defined group, the Windrush Compensation Scheme (Expenditure) Bill – year provides a legal basis for the existing compensation system for Commonwealth citizens.
+It is worth noting that at the moment, with a majority of minus 43, the government is unlikely to be able to pass any of the above laws. – article written in 2016?
+Which government is described here?
+However, it is quite possible that the government^ receive a majority in the upcoming elections – Dec 2019? and take a course on the implementation of the announced measures.
+Presumably this will be updated to reflect this

-Migrants are forced to leave the country voluntarily or forcibly under escort.
+Migrants are forced to leave the country voluntarily or forcibly under escort. – structure – if this an explanation of the term, this might have been defined earlier?
 Deportation is not considered a punishment for a crime; rather, it is a state method of influencing a person.
-To deport a foreigner, it is enough to fulfil only one condition: there are no legal grounds for living in UK.
+To deport a foreigner, it is enough to fulfil only one condition: there are no legal grounds for living in UK – refer to the law/legal definition.
 Expulsion is just a type of punishment for violation of British laws, whilst the misconduct does not always concern only migration law.
 Such a procedure is applied if, for example, a foreigner crossed the border with forged documents, violated customs rules or committed a crime in UK for which an administrative penalty is imposed.

 2.3 Differentiate between types of Deportation: Automatic and Removal